aafulei/sublime-assorted-plugins/README.md

-# Sublime Assorted Plugins
+# Assorted Sublime Text Plugins

 An assorted collection of Sublime Text plugins.
 Some of them I adapted from others; some of them I wrote.